Click on a name below to learn more!

 Selected by Kurt Masur, Lehninger was awarded the first Felix Mendelssohn-Bartholdy Scholarship in 2008, sponsored by the American Friends of the Mendelssohn Foundation.
 He served as Maestro Masur’s assistant with the Orchestre National de France during its residency in Vienna as well as with the Gewandhaus Orchestra in Leipzig and with the New York Philharmonic.

 Before dedicating his career to conducting, Lehninger studied violin and piano.
 He holds a master's degree from the Conductors Institute at Bard College Conservatory of Music in New York.
 A dual citizen of Brazil and Germany, Marcelo Lehninger is the son of German violinist Erich Lehninger and Brazilian pianist Sônia Goulart.

 Lehninger, his wife, Laura Krech, and their daughters, Sofia and Camila, live near Grand Rapids.

 David Lockington | Music Director Laureate

 David Lockington became the Grand Rapids Symphony’s first Music Director Laureate in May 2015, after serving 16 years as Music Director, the longest tenure in the 87-year history of the organization.

-Beginning with his appointment in January 1999, Lockington led the Grand Rapids Symphony in Detroit’s Orchestra Hall during the opening season of the Motor City’s Max M. Fisher Music Center in 2003, and in a critically acclaimed appearance in New York City’s Carnegie Hall in May 2005 during the orchestra’s 75th anniversary season.
-His five recordings with the Grand Rapids Symphony include the CD and DVD Invention & Alchemy, featuring “hip harpist” Deborah Henson-Conant, which was nominated for a Grammy Award for Best Classical Crossover Album in 2007.
+Since joining the Grand Rapids Symphony in January 1999, Lockington led the ensemble in Detroit’s Orchestra Hall during the opening season of the Motor City’s Max M. Fisher Music Center in 2003, and he led the Grand Rapids Symphony in its critically acclaimed debut in New York City’s Carnegie Hall in May 2005 during the orchestra’s 75th anniversary season.
+His five recordings with the orchestra include the CD and DVD Invention & Alchemy, featuring jazz harpist and singer Deborah Henson-Conant, which was nominated for a Grammy Award for Best Classical Crossover Album in 2007.

 Lockington’s legacy includes launching Grand Rapids Symphony’s Symphony with Soul, an annual community collaboration that will be held for the 18th time in 2019.
 He also led LiveArts, a multimedia, multidisciplinary show held in April 2015 that drew more than 7,100 people to the Van Andel Arena.